zhaocai/GoldenView.Vim/README.md

 #### g:goldenview__enable_default_mapping

-And, I konw every vimer has a different set of key mappings.
+Every experienced vim user has a different set of key mappings.
 If you you are (most likely) unhappy about some of the mappings, map you own keys as below:

 ```vim
 let g:goldenview__enable_default_mapping = 0